okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 1. Your external service sends a response back to Okta.

-1. Okta receives the response, acts on any commands it includes, and resumes the process flow that originally triggered the Inline Hook.
+1. Okta receives the response, acts on any commands it includes, and resumes the process flow that originally triggered the inline hook.

 ### Request and response overview

 Okta's request to your external service consists of an HTTPS POST request with a JSON payload.
-The objects included in the JSON payload provide data relevant to the process flow that triggered the Inline Hook.
-The set of objects varies depending on the type of Inline Hook you're using.
+The objects included in the JSON payload provide data relevant to the process flow that triggered the inline hook.
+The set of objects varies depending on the type of inline hook you're using.

 <div class="three-quarter">